 Los Angeles, CA

-Praised by Classical Guitar Magazine as “confident and quite extraordinary,” Korean guitarist, Bokyung Byun enjoys a reputation as one of the most sought-after guitarists of her generation.
+Praised by Classical Guitar Magazine as “confident and quite extraordinary,” Korean guitarist, Bokyung Byun (she/hers) enjoys a reputation as one of the most sought-after guitarists of her generation.
 Ms. Byun holds the distinction of being the first female winner of the prestigious JoAnn Falletta International Guitar Concerto Competition, where Falletta herself described Byun’s performance as "stunning, showcasing her gorgeous tone, immaculate technique, and sophisticated musicianship.
 She is a winner in every sense of the word.”
 This win is among many wherein Ms. Byun excelled in the competitive circuit, including first-prize finishes at the Frances Walton Competition, the Montreal International Classical Guitar Competition, and the Philadelphia Classical Guitar Competition.

 A bevy of orchestras, festivals, workshops, and guitar societies look to Ms. Byun for solo performances and masterclasses.
 In recent seasons, Ms. Byun has performed as a soloist with orchestras, including the Buffalo Philharmonic, the Utah Symphony, West Los Angeles Symphony, among others.
 Her solo recital highlights include performances at the Philadelphia Guitar Festival, Toronto Guitar Weekend, Guitar Montréal, and Ellnora | The Guitar Festival.